Fifty-two years ago, the body of the 1912 Portland-Lewiston

 Photo by John Coughlin in the Kevin Farrell Collection

 Four high-speed luxury electric interurbans were ordered from the Laconia Car Company in April 1912 for the Portland, Gray, and Lewiston Railroad.
 The same month the Titanic set sail and sank and the same month Boston Red Sox's Fenway Park began hosting home ball games.
-No. 10, Arbutus, No. 12, Gladiolus, No. 14, Narcissus, and No. 16 Clematis were named by the intrepid builder of what would become the Portland-Lewiston Interurban, W. Scott Libbey, shortly following his unexpected passing in May 1914, a few weeks prior to the official opening of the line.
+No. 10, Arbutus, No. 12, Gladiolus, No. 14, Narcissus, and No. 16 Clematis were named by the intrepid builder of what would become the Portland-Lewiston Interurban, W. Scott Libbey, shortly following his unexpected passing in May 1914, a few weeks before the official opening of the line.
 Libbey also ordered two interurbans to be built by the Wason Company in Springfield, MA.
 No. 18, Azalea, and No. 20, Magnolia.
 Libbey named his majestic coaches after his favorite flowers after his two daughters, Gertrude and Alla, made the suggestion to him.
 He wanted the coaches to have names in addition to numbers so that passengers and employees alike would develop an emotional attachment to each by identifying each by their respective name.
 Each interurban had a seating capacity of 52.

 Interior of a Laconia-built interurban